 The latest model comes in a stylish blue.

 See our favourite Cuisinart cordless in your country

 Our latest find on cordless models is from Braun.
 As usual though with Braun, it takes a long time to investigate the models, which are still made, supported, and sold all over the world.
 We love Braun, it’s an excellent brand so we plod on and will bring you the results when we are happy with our findings.
 Braun appear to make a cordless model in both the MultiQuick 7 series and the MultiQuick 9 series.
 There are two corresponding model names – the MR730cc or 740cc, and the MQ930cc or 940cc models.
 They’re quite elusive!

-It’s hard to find them to buy… but you can click through and check what’s available on Amazon US here.
+It’s hard to find them to buy…and that´s one of the main reasons why they aren´t listed as a winner here, but you can click through and check what’s available on Amazon US here.
 The 730cc / 930cc seems to come with a small charging base and 500ml chopper only, and some Braun sites state it is no longer available.
 So the MR 740cc and MQ 940cc seem to be the more comprehensive model to buy in our opinion.

 The MQ940cc is the most recent and the highest specification that is available in the UK, Europe, US and Canada.

 It’s a cool black stick blender on a sleek looking charger which also functions as a stand for the blender.
 The set includes a tall chopper ice crushing jug (1.25ml), the 500ml chopper and the beaker.
 The MQ40 tall chopper jug alone is an ideal 3 in 1 machine with its chopper, ice crusher and jug blender !